saurabhhgupta/OpenTPU/README.md

 ### Weight FIFO
 At scale (256x256 MACs), a full matrix of weights (a "tile") is 64KB; to avoid stalls while weights are moved from off-chip weight DRAM, a 4-entry FIFO is used to buffer tiles.
-It is assumed the connecti\
-on to the weight DRAM is a standard DDR interface moving data in 64-byte chunks (memory controllers are currently emulated with no simulated delay, so one chunk arrives each cycle).
-When an MM instructio\
-n carries the "switch" flag, each MAC switches the active weight buffer as first vector of the instruction propagates through the array.
-Once it reaches the end of the first row, the FIFO begins feeding \
-new weight values into the free buffers of the array.
+It is assumed the connection to the weight DRAM is a standard DDR interface moving data in 64-byte chunks (memory controllers are currently emulated with no simulated delay, so one chunk arrives each cycle).
+When an MM instruction carries the "switch" flag, each MAC switches the active weight buffer as first vector of the instruction propagates through the array.
+Once it reaches the end of the first row, the FIFO begins feeding new weight values into the free buffers of the array.
 New weight values are passed down through the array each cycle until each row reaches its destination.

 ### Systolic Setup
 Vectors are read all at once from the Unified Buffer, but must be fed diagonally into the MM Array.
 This is accomplished with a set of sequential buffers in a lower triangular configuration.
-The top valu\
-e reaches the matrix immediately, the second after one cycle, the third after two, etc., so that each value reaches a MAC at the same time as the corresponding partial sum from the same source vector.
+The top value reaches the matrix immediately, the second after one cycle, the third after two, etc., so that each value reaches a MAC at the same time as the corresponding partial sum from the same source vector.

 ### Memory Controllers
 Currently, memory controllers are emulated and have no delay.
 The connection to Host Memory is currently the size of one vector.
 The connection to the Weight DRAM uses a standard width of 64 bytes.

 Because the emulated controllers can return a new value each cycle, the OpenTPU hardware simulation currently has no non-detministic delay.
-With a more accurate DRAM interface that may encounter dynamic \
-delays, programs would need to either take care to schedule for the worst-case memory delay, or make use of another instruction to ensure memory operations complete before the values are required*.
+With a more accurate DRAM interface that may encounter dynamic delays, programs would need to either take care to schedule for the worst-case memory delay, or make use of another instruction to ensure memory operations complete before the values are required*.

 *We note that the TPU "SYNC" instruction may fulfill this purpose, but is currently unimplemented on OpenTPU.